skalenetwork/skale-network/CONTRIBUITING.md

 5. **Triage and Feedback:** The SKALE Team will triage the finding, determine the engineering plan, and agree on a release strategy.
 We will post follow-ups and release plans directly to the issue comments to keep you informed.

 ### Feature Requests & Proposals Sharing
-If you’d like to start a discussion about developing a new feature or modifying an existing one, please open a new topic on the [SKALE Forum](https://forum.skale.network/).Share your idea and explain why it would be a valuable addition to the SKALE ecosystem.
+If you’d like to start a discussion about developing a new feature or modifying an existing one, please open a new topic on the [SKALE Forum](https://forum.skale.network/).
+Share your idea and explain why it would be a valuable addition to the SKALE ecosystem.

 Alternatively, you can start a thread under [GitHub Discussions-> Ideas](https://github.com/orgs/skalenetwork/discussions/categories/ideas).